disha-p23/CNN/cnnTest/README.md

 Dense layers are untrained, so predictions are random unless you implement training.

 Visualizations are provided for Conv → ReLU → Pooling steps to see how features evolve.

+Running the Code

+Make sure apple.jpg is in the same folder as the notebook (cnnTest.ipynb)